 La halle de Beaumont de Lomagne.
 M. Krimm

-The bastide of Beaumont de Lomagne was created between 1276 and 1279 by the Granselve abbey and the king of France, Philip III the Hard.
+Among the 400 bastides built in the south-west, Beaumont de Lomagne was founded between 1276 and 1279 by the Abbey of Granselve and the King of France, Philip III the Bold.